jekymin8232/luckyvicky-homepage/README.md

 **Format:** One self-contained HTML file with no build system and no external JS/CSS libraries.

-South Korea operates specialized public institutions, such as KOTRA, dedicated to attracting foreign investment.
-By leveraging a **$100,000 grant** from a U.S. public institution and aligning it with partnerships involving South Korean local governments, there is strong potential to unlock up to **matching funds**.
+South Korea operates specialized public institutions, such as KOTRA, to attract foreign investment.
+By leveraging public funding from U.S. institutions and aligning it with partnerships involving South Korean local governments, there is strong potential to secure mutually beneficial matching funds.

 I am providing the official evidence regarding the strategic and institutional framework for this initiative: